elementbound/nlon/doc/spec/example-flow.md

 ## Connection

-To initiate any kind of traffic, a connection must be established between the two peers.
-NLON itself is not tied to any transport protocol, so technically this could be any kind of connection, as long as there's an implementation for it.
+To initiate any kind of traffic, a connection must be established between the two peers. nlon itself is not tied to any transport protocol, so technically this could be any kind of connection, as long as there's an implementation for it.